drug-design/course/docs/chapters/synthesis-of-drugs.md

 ### Three Methods to Obtain Chiral Molecules
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

-There are three approaches of obtaining a chiral molecule.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/three-methods-to-obtain-chiral-molecules-787e3a70'><i class='fa fa-play' aria-hidden='true'></i></button>There are three approaches of obtaining a chiral molecule.
 The first consists of the synthesis of the racemate, followed by the separation of the enantiomers.
 The second is an asymmetric route for preparing the molecule with the proper stereochemistry.
 The third approach consists of extracting the chiral principle from natural sources (plants, animals).
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[enantiomer]: Enantiomers are pairs of stereoisomers that are mirror images of one other *[enantiomers]: Enantiomers are pairs of stereoisomers that are mirror images of one other